i13e/osmanthus/README.md

 # Osmanthus

-Osmanthus is a chess engine which implements:
+A chess engine which implements:
-TODO
+- TODO

 ## Getting Started